armory/docs-cdaas/content/en/reference/deployment/config-file/strategies.md

 Custom key/value pairs that are passed as substitutions for variables to the queries.

-Armory supports the following variables out of the box:
+CD-as-a-Service supports the following variables out of the box:

 - `armory.startTimeIso8601`
 - `armory.startTimeEpochSeconds`